 Loyal customers are more likely to recommend their utility company, spend more, cost less to support, and have a higher lifetime value.

 - Enable Easy Transactions

 Transaction completion rates are higher on mobile applications, increasing cash flow.
-With mobile pay abilities, users won’t have to reach for a credit card and can pay their bill on the spot.
+With mobile payment features, users won’t have to reach for a credit card and can pay their bill on the spot.
 Making billing information readily available improves on-time payments and reduces collection costs for providers.
 Better still, users can set up (and monitor) auto-payment right from the app.

 In short, the easier it is to pay, the more likely it is that customers will pay on-time.

 Decrease call volume and customer service expense through on-demand communication via the mobile application.
 In case of an outage, customers can report their power status without electricity or a landline phone connection.
 With support for real-time status updates, people can get the information they need without speaking to a representative.

 With a mobile app, you can offer your customers far more features than ever before.

 Moreover, these features are proven to lead to impactful, measurable growth along several key performance indicators.